Zico (footballer): Bunyodkor, CSKA Moscow and Olympiakos

 In 2008, he coached FC Bunyodkor in Uzbekistan, where he won the Uzbekistani Cup and the Uzbek League.
 He subsequently took over at Russian side CSKA Moscow but was fired on 10 September 2009.

 Less than a week later Zico signed a 2-year contract with Olympiacos.
-Despite the absence of numerous first-team players due to injuries, he led the Greek club to a comfortable 2nd place in Group H of the Champions League, earning the qualification to the knockout stage.
-In the Greek Superleague his first results were also impressive, but the success lasted only till early winter and the fans started to complain about both the results and the playing style of the team after a Greek cup elimination at the hands of second division side Panserraikos.
+Despite the absence of numerous first-team players due to injuries, he led the Greek club to a comfortable second place in Group H of the Champions League, earning the qualification to the knockout stage.
+In the Greek Superleague, his first results were also impressive, but the success lasted only till early winter, when the fans started to complain about both the results and the playing style of the team after a Greek cup elimination at the hands of second division side Panserraikos.
 On 19 January 2010, after a 0-0 draw against Kavala, Zico was sacked, although his team lost only two times (twelve wins and four draws) in the Greek Superleague.

 Iraq

-He signed a contract with Iraq Football Federation on 28 August 2011 and first managed the national team in a match against Jordan on 2 September 2011.
+He signed a contract with the Iraq Football Federation on 28 August 2011 and first managed the national team in a match against Jordan on 2 September 2011.
 Zico resigned as coach of the Iraqi national team on 27 November 2012 after little more than a year in the post, saying the country's football association had failed to fulfill the terms of his contract.
-He had ten wins, six draws, and five losses in 21 games with Iraq.
+He had ten wins, six draws and five losses in 21 games with Iraq.